Upper Spencer Gulf Regional Sustainability Planning

 The Australian Government has invested $29.2 million into the Sustainable Regional Development program to secure a sustainable future for Australia's high growth areas.
-The challenge is to help booming regional centres achieve their economic and social potential while safeguarding their environmental assets.
+The challenge is to help regional centres achieve their economic and social potential while safeguarding their environmental assets.
 The Upper Spencer Gulf region in South Australia is one of several areas selected for this program.
-Other areas already benefitting from the program are the Lower Hunter region, NSW, Perth and Peel regions in Western Australia, and the Great Barrier Reef, Queensland.
+Other areas already benefitting from the program are the Lower Hunter region, NSW, Perth and Peel regions in Western Australia and the Great Barrier Reef, Queensland.

 - More about regional sustainability planning under the Sustainable Regional Development program

 The Upper Spencer Gulf is made up of several jurisdictions.
 For the purpose of the Sustainable Regional Development program, the Upper Spencer Gulf is functionally defined as the three main cities of Whyalla, Port Augusta and Port Pirie, together with their socio-economic hinterlands where there is a direct benefit or impact on these cities.
 The region acts as a development hub to service South Australian industrial growth.
 It is expected that demand for industry services in the region, including labour, engineering and equipment servicing and supplies, will increase substantially over coming years in response to mining growth in the hinterland.